linode/apl-docs/docs/inst-setup.md

 ## 1. Initialize a values repo

-Otomi needs a git repo to store it's configuration.
+Otomi needs a git repo to store its configuration.
 We call it a **_values_** repo.
 You can create one like this:

 ```bash
 # initialize git repo